Eureka Primary School Attendance Policy and Procedures

 ARRIVAL AND REGISTRATION

-All children should be ready, in class, by 9.00am each day although children are entitled to enter the school from 8.45am.
-The register is taken twice a day at 9.00am and 1.00pm.
+All children should be ready, in class at 8.45am.
+The register is taken twice a day at 8.45am and 1.00pm.
 (A day counts as 2 attendances.)

 It is essential that children arriving and leaving school with a parent / guardian outside the normal hours are signed in or out from the office.